-The lovely fish-shaped sauce plate is painted with soft 5 colors, based on traditional basic colors of Kutani Gosai (five colors): red, yellow, green, blue, and purple.
+The lovely fish-shaped sauce plate is painted with soft 5 colors, based on the traditional basic colors of Kutani Gosai (five colors): red, yellow, green, blue, and purple.

-Harekutani is a Kutani ware brand that combines traditional Kutani Japanese paints and techniques with contemporary designs and shapes that are easy to use in modern lifestyle.
+Harekutani is a Kutani ware brand that combines traditional Kutani Japanese paints and techniques with contemporary designs and shapes that are easy to use in the modern lifestyle.

 Perfect size as a sauce plate.
 It is also versatile to serve cheese, nuts, condiments, and other small food.

-Or you may put a small portion of food or relishes in, place it on a larger plate or into a bento box for more unique and stylish food presentation.
+Or you may put a small portion of food or relishes in, place it on a larger plate or into a bento box for a more unique and stylish food presentation.

 This comes in an original box which is perfect for a gift.

 See more items from the Harekutani collection for a more unified and charming Japanese table setting.

 - Dimension: 14cm(5.5in) x 7.2cm(2.8in) x 1.7cm(0.7in)

 - Brand: Harekutani